-14. Where, due to the specified exceptional circumstances, affected students on an undergraduate programme do not have complete marks profiles for all modules, Programme Assessment Boards shall permit affected students on the final 120 credit level/stage of an honours degree programme who have accumulated at least two-thirds of the final level/stage credits to be considered for a final qualification in accordance with the table below:
+- 15. Where, due to the specified exceptional circumstances, affected students on an undergraduate programme do not have complete marks profiles for all modules, Programme Assessment Boards shall permit affected students on the final 120 credit level/stage of an honours degree programme who have accumulated at least two-thirds of the final level/stage credits to be considered for a final qualification. - 16.
+Affected students permitted for consideration of their final qualification under point 15 shall be credited with a pass for any remaining modules without marks.
+Their awards will be calculated from the marks of those modules used to determine their programme mark in accordance with the table below: